Our neighbourhood took a radical turn the day Betty moved into

 "So I gather," I replied.

+girl.
 She well pleasant and friendly.
 She name is N’daya.
-And I tell she to come for dinner here, because she
+And I tell she to come for dinner here,

-a Black Power woman.
+was a Black Power woman.
 It started off when Tara asked what kind of name is N’daya.
-The girl launch into a
+The girl launch into

 from her African heritage.
 After that, the talk went on to exploitation, equality and justice.
 When our new neighbour